-Our scorecard lays out the most important value, quality and momentum factors, making stock selection easier than ever before.
+Our scorecard lays out the most important value, quality, growth and momentum factors, making stock selection easier than ever before.

 Stocks can look cheap overall, but how do they compare to the peers in their industry, industry group and sector?
 Our scorecard displays both the median and the percentile in each group.
 Our traffic light & meter system helps you to get an instant understanding of whether the stock is relatively cheap or not.
 Read more about peer comparison in the user guide